Barnshaws were asked to carry out the fabrication of aluminium plates for Seatricity's buoy design

 Tel: 0121 521 5219

-This press release was distributed by ResponseSource Press Release Wire on behalf of Barnshaw Section Benders in the following categories: Environment & Nature, Manufacturing, Engineering & Energy, Construction & Property, For more information visit http://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of Barnshaw Section Benders in the following categories: Environment & Nature, Manufacturing, Engineering & Energy, Construction & Property, for more information visit https://pressreleasewire.responsesource.com/about.